lammps/lammps/doc/src/Howto_amoeba.rst

 what is listed above.

 The two :doc:`fix property/atom <fix_property_atom>` commands with IDs
-"extra" and "polaxe" are also needed to define internal per-atom quantities used by the AMOEBA and HIPPO force fields.
+(in the example above) *extra* and *polaxe* are also needed to define internal per-atom quantities used by the AMOEBA and HIPPO force fields.

 The :doc:`pair_coeff <pair_coeff>` command used for either the AMOEBA or HIPPO force field takes two arguments for Tinker force field files,